ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 ![](./images/fn-discount-cloud-events/faas-create-function11.PNG)

 ## fn discount cloud-events java code
-The function code is in the next github [repository](https://github.com/oraclespainpresales/fn-pizza-discount-cloud-events).
-You can open it in other web brower tab, to review the project.
+The function code is in the next github [repository](https://github.com/oraclespainpresales/fn-pizza-discount-cloud-events-principals).
+You can open it in other web brower tab (CTRL+Click), to review the project.

 You can access java code to copy and paste it in your develpment machine IDE project.
 You could clone this github repository if you want, instead of copy and paste the different files.
 You can learn how to clone the git repo in this [section](clone-git project to IDE).